cwinland/FastMoq/README.md

 ## Features

+- NOW BLAZOR SUPPORT in FastMoq and FastMoq.Web.
 - Test without declaring Mocks (unless needed).
 - Creates objects with chain of automatic injections in objects and their dependencies.
 - Automatically injects and creates components or services.